 First, a little history lesson.
 In the late 1960's Maserati was acquired by Citroen.
 For a few years Maserati enjoyed an influx of cash and cars such as the Bora and Khamsin were developed.
 Unfortunately then came the oil crisis and Citroen was taken over by Peugeot, who wanted nothing of Maserati.
 In to the "rescue" came Alejandro DeTomaso who got the Italian government to give him money to keep Maserati alive.
 DeTomaso complete changed the direction of Maserati, from being a brand of limited production expensive sports cars to that of a volume producer of mid-priced cars.
 The idea might have worked but to compete with the likes of BMW and Porsche you need a reliable car and a dealer network that can maintain those cars.
 Maserati introduced a "half baked" car which still needed a few years of development, into a market it was not ready to service them.
 The results were catastrophic, especially in the USA.
 The original carburetor setup was unreliable, cams would seize due to improper oiling, many electrical problems ... and the list goes on and on.
 Bottom line is that repairs costs and lawsuits were costing Maserati way too much money to justify staying in the USA market and by 1992 Maserati closed its USA operations.

 This particular spyder came from an enthusiast that was planning on making it a track car.
-He had already installed a roll cage and had invested in a set of very nice coilovers that had yet to be installed.
+He had invested in a set of very nice and expensive coilovers that had yet to be installed.
 Although the car had some issues for lack of use it was very accurately represented and ideal for what I wanted.
 The body is in very good condition and the engine has good compression and has not been altered.
 I wanted to learn about BiTurbos without having get involved with a full restoration.
 I would have preferred a fully sorted out 1989 spyder but finding one of those is practically impossible in the USA.
 In the end this car was perfect for me!
 Now that the car has been sorted out, I am very pleased.

-To list all I have done would take too long.
+The list of all I have done is very long.
+New timing belt and bearing, new tires, repaired the air conditioner, replaced tyhe fuse box, added extra relays to avoid damaging teh new fuse box, cooling system flushed, timing sensors adjusted, Bluetooth radio with backup camera, Injection monitoring system installed, and much more.
 Needless to say I've learn a lot about the fuel injected BiTurbos.
 My mentor has been Alexis Pavlov who developed the Biturbo Injection Monitoring tool which you can see mounted on one of the AC vents.
+Great tool to help debug the electronic ignition system.
 This guy is a walking encyclopedia of anything BiTurbo related!